scottspace/scottspace.github.io/aboutme.md

-i was born four years before man walked on the moon.  i spent my childhood obsessed with nasa, writing computer programs that simulated star trek games, apollo 11 launches, the lunar landar, and interstellar communications (actually online chat, before the internet).
+i was born four years before man walked on the moon.  i spent my childhood obsessed with nasa, writing computer programs that simulated star trek games, apollo 11 launches, the lunar landar, and interstellar communications (online chat, before the internet).

 i went to mit at 16 to become an astronaut.  i failed out of mit rotc's